tiblu/ep_authorship_toggle/README.md

 Usually the authorship color setting is in the "Settings" menu.
 I wanted to have it on the main toolbar.
 I also wanted the list of authors to be shown when the colors are enabled, like it is in the timeslider view.

+## TODO

+* The ``clientVars.collab_client_vars.historicalAuthorData`` does not contain new authors so you won't see yourself for the first time unless you reload the Pad.
+Any other sources for authors list?

 ## Credits

 * [CitizenOS](https://citizenos.com) for funding the development